Our Story

 Cooking from home, in a kitchen far from it

 DishDrift started in a small kitchen in Germany.
-I'd moved abroad to study, and soon after arriving I just wanted to cook a dish from home, following a recipe I'd grown up with.
-The recipe was simple — but half the ingredients weren't on any shelf in the supermarket near me, and the rows of unfamiliar products that were there meant nothing to me.
+I'd moved abroad to study, and soon after arriving I just wanted to cook a dish from home, following a recipe I knew well.
+The recipe was simple, but the ingredients often weren't where you'd expect: some weren't sold nearby at all, and some were right there on the shelf under a local name and packaging I couldn't recognize, so everything needed looking up.
+I still remember my first trip to the local supermarket.
+It took me two hours to walk back out.

-Recipe apps were no help.
+The recipe apps I used were no help.
 They assume you live where the recipe was written, and not one of them could tell me what to use instead when the real thing wasn't there.
-So I asked around — other students, scattered WhatsApp groups.
+So I asked around: other students, local WhatsApp groups.
 The answers were out there, but they surfaced and disappeared just as fast, scattered all over the place.

 That's the gap DishDrift fills.
-It's a community cookbook for people cooking far from home, where the most valuable thing isn't the recipe — it's the line someone left underneath it: "can't find this in Germany? use this instead."
+It's a community cookbook for people cooking far from home, and the most valuable thing here is the line someone from your home country, already living where you live now, leaves under a recipe from their own experience: "can't find this in Germany? use this instead."
 Every swap, every photo, every adaptation someone shares means the next person doesn't start from zero.

 — Chi

 DishDrift is a community cookbook for expats and travelers.
-You set your home country and where you live now, and you see recipes from people with the same background — along with notes on which local ingredients to use when the original ones aren't available.
+You set where home is and where you live now, and you see recipes from people with the same background, along with notes on which local ingredients to use when the original ones aren't available.

-Adapt lets you take any published recipe and make your own version of it — swapping ingredients, adjusting steps for your country — while keeping a link back to the original author.
+Adapt lets you take any published recipe and make your own version of it: swapping ingredients and adjusting steps for where you live, while keeping a link back to the original author.
 It builds a visible chain of how a dish travels and changes from place to place.

 When you cook a recipe, you can mark it as made and optionally add a photo and a note.
 The author gets notified, and other cooks see real proof that the recipe works.
 It's the easiest way to support someone whose recipe helped you.

 Yes.
-DishDrift is completely free to use during our beta.
-If we ever add paid features later, the core — browsing, posting recipes, and sharing swaps — will stay free.
+DishDrift is completely free — there is nothing to buy or unlock.
+If we ever introduce premium features in the future, the core (browsing, posting recipes, and sharing swaps) will stay free.

-You can set any home and current country, and recipes can be written in any language — many are in the cook's native language.
+You can set any home and current location, and recipes can be written in any language, many in the cook's native language.
 The app interface is currently in English.
 We're focusing first on specific communities of people living abroad before expanding more widely.

 We only collect what's needed to run the app, and we never sell your data or use your recipes to train AI.
 Full details are in our Privacy Policy, linked at the bottom of this page.